HassanAmeer/laravel_instant_works/README.md

-# laravel_instant_works
+# laravel_modules for fast jobs
-related only instant working modules
+modules related only fast jobs